Spy catcher rivals – using AI in counter intelligence

 “Athanasia, it’s time you and I had a talk with the people upstairs.”

 It required a meeting, of course.
-Nothing important happened without a meeting, preferably with a lot of status posturing.
-This time they had a room with a view, of kinds.
+Nothing important happened without a meeting, preferably with a lot of posturing.
+This time they had a room with a view to the main road.
+At this time of day there were more delivery vehicles than cars.
+It was a distraction.
 Bhanu listened to Athanasia reiterating her case.
-And at last they called on him to talk.
+Eventually it was his turn to talk.

 “We should consider the possibility that the systems architect is a decoy,” he said slowly.

 “A decoy?
 No!”
 It was Athanasia, interrupting.
-“His profile is right.
+“His profile is full-on spy.
 He has contacts, he has opportunities for dead letter drops, he’s got communications, he has unexplained finance, and he’s had holidays in places where he could have been recruited.”

 She hadn’t been listening, Bhanu decided.
 “His profile is too good to be true – it’s as if it’s been artificially improved to please the machines.”